 Heart Fire–Anxiety, nervousness, stuttering, insomnia, irritability, panic and nervous disorders.

 Too much fire in the system will make the Blood reckless and cause patterns of bleeding including nosebleeds and menstrual cycles that come too early and have brightly colored blood.
-Too hot…gotta cool things down.
+You’re too hot we have to cool things down.

 Sound–Laughter.
 Fire constitution people will have a lot of laughter in their voice.
 They may laugh at inappropriate times–such as a funeral.
 And their laughter may increase if heat becomes too dominant in the system.
 My daughter, Clara, has a constitutional Fire pattern.
 I always know when there’s a little too much heat in her Heart because finishes each sentence with a little giggle, or she will start to talk in her sleep.
 A quick adjustment of food and herbs and she settles right back down.
 A lack of laughter and joy can indicate a deficiency of Fire in the system.